This post was updated on July 11, 2022.

 - Free trial or demo

-The page was designed with one goal in mind: to collect registrations for the webinar.
-Although this page technically lives on the ActiveCampaign website, it doesn’t have navigation or links to other parts of the site.
+The page was designed with 1 goal in mind: to collect registrations for the webinar.
+Although this page technically lives on the ActiveCampaign website, it doesn’t have navigation or links to other parts of the site, an important part of how landing pages work.

 Why should I create a landing page instead of linking to my homepage?